-Use the Height property slider, or enter a numerical value in the field to the right of the slider, to manually set a height.
+Enter a numerical value in the Height field, or use the Height property slider, to manually set a height.
 Alternatively, press Shift and click on the Terrain to sample the height at the cursor position, similar to how you would use the Eyedropper tool in an image editor.

-If you press the Flatten button next to the Height field, it levels the whole Terrain tile to the height you have chosen.
+If you press the Flatten Tile button under the Height field, it levels the whole Terrain tile to the height you specified.
 This is useful to set a raised ground level if, for example, you want the landscape to include both hills above the ground level and valleys below it.
-If you check Flatten all and then press the Flatten button, it levels all Terrain tiles in the Scene.
+If you press the Flatten All button, it levels all Terrain tiles in the Scene.

 The Brush Size value determines the size of the Brush to use, while the Opacity value determines how quickly the height of the area you’re painting reaches the set target height.